collective/collective.behavior.talcondition/README.rst

 collective.behavior.talcondition
 ==========================================================================

-This package works for dexterity (behavior) and archetypes (schema extender).
+This package works for dexterity (behavior), version < 1.0 provides an archetypes schema extender.

 It adds two fields on a content type or class: